You can go directly to specific sections of this article using these links:

 Your marriage isn’t doomed because you hurt each other, have difficulty communicating or have disagreements over important issues.
 Couples have been experiencing and solving problems on their own, beginning with Adam and Eve and continuing to this day.
 The more experience and maturity a couple develops in a marriage, the more success gained in managing and solving problems.
 Through the Holy Spirit, God resides in the marriage of two Christians and gives them the ability to successfully manage relationships in a healthy and productive way (Malachi 2:15).

-Ask other couples what it took to build a strong and successful marriage.
+Ask other couples what it took to build a strong and successful relationship and move beyond marriage troubles.
 Rest assured that their strong marriages did not develop overnight.
 They experienced some of the same problems you have.
 One reason their marriages are strong today is that they were committed to the idea that no matter what obstacles they faced, they would learn to manage their problems and overcome crises on an ongoing basis.

 The principles we’re suggesting are not intended to deal with every problem that couples face in marriage.
 We especially don’t want to imply that you should remain in a situation where your safety or the safety of your family is at risk.
 If you are in a relationship where your spouse displays any of the following signs, please seek help immediately: